TT

 Aslıhan Atabek Demirhan

-Aslıhan Atabek Demirhan is an Economist at the CBRT.
+Aslıhan Atabek Demirhan is a Senior Economist at the CBRT.

 Note To Editor